Buy new:

 "...Can Fayre save them all?
 This is the first book in a five book series...."
 Read more

-Customers find the book entertaining with engaging banter and good comic relief throughout, making it a fantastic adventure.
+Customers find the book entertaining, with engaging banter and good comic relief throughout the story.

 "...He is humorous and sarcastic and I adore his character.
 There is also Amarantha, the story's evil villainess...."
 Read more

-Customers praise the intricate world-building in the book, describing it as amazing and full of magic.
+Customers praise the intricate world-building in the book, creating a magical and captivating setting.

 "...A trait that becomes more obvious as the series progresses.
 Lucian has potential.
 Rhysand (villain/other H):..."
 Read more

-Customers have mixed opinions about the pacing of the book, with some finding it very quick and others noting that it began slowly and slowed the story down, particularly in the first 150 pages.
+Customers have mixed opinions about the pacing of the book, with some finding it very quick and a fast-paced adventure, while others note it starts slow and takes 150 pages to pick up.

 Reviews with images